mgreiler/se-unlocked/Transcripts/EP_40_Max_Stoiber.md

+---
-# Episode 40 with Max Stoiber
+episode: "Episode 40 with Max Stoiber"

-_Transcript is in great shape_
+permalink: /getting-ready-for-a-billion-dollar-business
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello and welcome to the software engineering unlocked podcast.
 I’m your host Dr. Mckayla and today I have the pleasure to talk to Max Stoiber.